Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### 4.6 Design Constraints

-Design constraint requirements need to be verified by ensuring that all contrainsts enforced by external standards, regulations, client requirements and license requirements.
+Design constraint requirements need to be verified by ensuring that all contraints enforced by external standards, regulations, client requirements and license requirements.

-- OpenRocket Integration : The product will be developed in a manner that ensures the compatability with OpenRocket.
+- OpenRocket Integration : The product will be developed in a manner that ensures the compatibility with OpenRocket.
 Due to the nature of the project, any change that would violate this constraint would render the product unusable and therefore specific testing of this requirement is not needed.

 - Open Source : The product is required to be made open source.
 Any addition to the program will need to be considered in this area to validate that libraries / packages used are permitted to be used open source and that all of our requirements are met under our OpenRocket open source obligations.